 A simple response can show you’re dedicated to excellent customer service, which can help current customers perceive you in a different light.

 When it comes to replying, there’s a set of rules you need to stick to for the best effect:

 - Use common courtesy.
 Being polite forces the critic to also be polite; especially if there’s a rude review, it will force a contrast between the raging critic and the polite business owner.

 - If you are at fault, apologize and see what you can do to resolve the situation.
 Often, demonstrating that you’ve heard their complaints and that you care can do a lot to excise a bad review.

 - If there’s another side to the story, lay it out clearly and concisely without blaming the critic.
-Making the critic aware of information he or she may not know (or pointing out information they’ve purposely left out) helps mitigate a bad review.
+Making the critic aware of information he or she may not know about (or pointing out information he or she has purposely left out) helps mitigate the reputational damage of a bad review.

 - Never make legal threats or “out” the critic under their real name; doing so can get your response removed, and legal threats are empty anyway.

 4. Take the conversation offline

 In some cases, taking the conversation offline can be the best approach to address customer complaints and minimize the impact of bad reviews.